 It’s in the allowing that things can change because there is no resistance.

 The pursuit of happiness is a lie.
 Let it go so you can enjoy your life.
-Savor those moments of true happiness – listening to your favorite song, smelling fresh cut grass, being in nature, enjoying your children, or walking your dog.
-It’s all good!!
+Give yourself a break.
+Savor those moments of true happiness as it is occurring – listening to your favorite song, smelling fresh cut grass, being in nature, enjoying your children, or walking your dog.
+It’s all good!

 Please share!!
 And add your comments below – I am very appreciative!!
 Thank you!